How to Resize MySQL Database Clusters

 Then, select your storage size.

-The Autoscale storage section lets you check a box to automatically increase storage when disk utilization on any node in the cluster reaches the specified threshold.
+In the Autoscale storage section, you can select the option to automatically increase storage when disk utilization on any node in the cluster reaches the specified threshold.
 The threshold is based on the worst-performing node in the cluster, not the average across nodes.
-Click Customize to set a custom threshold and storage increment.
-The system bills this increase as additional storage.

 Note

 When autoscaling occurs, the specified storage increment is added to each node in the cluster, not distributed across the cluster.
-The total added storage is approximately the increment multiplied by the number of nodes.
+The total added storage is the increment multiplied by the number of nodes.

 We can't find any results for your search.